elves/elvish/website/ref/language.md

 An empty map is written as `[&]`.

-If you only specify a key without `=` or a value that follows it, the value will be `$true`.
-However, if you keep `=` but don't specify any value after it, the value will be an empty string.
+Specify a key without `=` or a value following it is equivalent to specifying `$true` as the value.
+Specifying a key with `=` but no value following it is equivalent to specifying the empty string as the value.
 Example:

 ```elvish-transcript
 ~> echo [&a &b=]